dstackai/dstack/docs/index.md

 # Reproducible ML workflows

 `dstack` is an open-source tool that allows running reproducible ML workflows independently of infrastructure.
-It allows running ML workflows locally or remotely, using any configured cloud vendor.
+It allows running ML workflows locally or remotely using any configured cloud vendor.
-Additionally, `dstack` facilitates versioning and reuse of artifacts (such as data and models), across teams.
+Additionally, `dstack` facilitates versioning and reuse of artifacts (such as data and models) across teams.

-In brief, `dstack` simplifies the process of establishing ML training pipelines that are independent of a particular vendor, and facilitates collaboration within teams on data and models.
+In brief, `dstack` simplifies the process of establishing ML training pipelines that are independent of a particular vendor and facilitates collaboration within teams on data and models.

 [//]: # (### How it works)